The key to high impact public speaking and presenting is contained in a number of timeless, real and very powerful truths.

 Truth 34 – You drive your presentation success – own it

 I’d like to present a few presenting challenges many professionals face in the workplace today.
+They include having to:

-– Having to present content which isn’t yours
+– Present content which isn’t yours

 At Mindful Presenter, we would argue strongly that these are not presentation skills training issues.
 They are leadership and cultural issues.